aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/resource-assignments/hyperlink-properties/_index.md

 ---
-title: How to Set Hyperlink Properties for Assignments in Aspose.Tasks
+title: Set Hyperlink Properties for Resource Assignments with Aspose.Tasks Java API
-linktitle: Manage Hyperlink Properties for Resource Assignments in Aspose.Tasks
+linktitle: Manage Hyperlink Properties for Resource Assignments using Aspose.Tasks Java
 second_title: Aspose.Tasks Java API
 description: Learn how to set hyperlink properties for resource assignments in Aspose.Tasks for Java, showing exactly **how to set hyperlink** and improve collaboration.
 weight: 16